posted in Personal Injury on July 18, 2020

 Tourists flock to Las Vegas to try their luck in casinos as well as enjoy fabulous shows and world-class dining.
-A large number of tourists translates to rental cars traveling all over roads and highways in Las Vegas.
+A large number of tourists translates to rental cars travelling all over roads and highways in Las Vegas.
 Most drivers aren’t familiar with the area and as they focus on getting around, they lose focus on driving, leading to accidents.
-Also, many drivers do not drive rental cars with the same care they use in their own car.
+Also, many drivers do not drive rental cars with the same care they use in their own cars.

 Many scenarios can lead to a traffic accident involving a rental car, but the aftermath of a rental car accident isn’t as simple as it sometimes is with a typical car crash.
 Liability can be muddy when you get into an accident with a rental car because the driver in the rental and the car rental agency typically share liability for damages.

 If you suffer injuries in a Las Vegas rental car accident, it’s in your best interest to hire a Las Vegas car accident attorney to guide you through the complexities of these types of claims.
 We have provided this guide to help answer some questions you may have until you have the chance to consult with a lawyer.

 When you are involved in an accident with a rental car in Las Vegas, you can file accident claims with the driver’s personal auto insurance policy and with the rental car agency’s insurance policy.
 Nevada law protects other motorists by requiring rental car agencies to carry the same insurance minimums on their vehicles that private vehicle owners must carry.